Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space

 \subsection{Accuracy with Different Types of Self-Attention}

-In addition to the Forgetting Transformer (FoX), we also evaluated the performance when using Gated Linear Attention (GLA), with the results presented in Table \ref{tab: accuracy of attentions}.
-The results show that GLA achieves high performance on relatively easy classification tasks such as DVS Gesture and ASL-DVS; however, its performance drops by 3.53\% on the more challenging DVS-Lip classification task, which may be attributed to the fact that linear attention struggles to prevent the decay of long-term memory when processing long input sequences.
-Overall, the performance degradation across all three tasks is negligible when replacing FoX with GLA, indicating that Event2Vec is not sensitive to the specific type of attention mechanism adopted.
+In addition to the Forgetting Transformer (FoX), we also evaluated the performance when using Gated Linear Attention (GLA) \citep{pmlr-v235-yang24ab}, with the results presented in Table~\ref{tab:accuracy-of-attentions}.
+The results show that GLA achieves high performance on relatively easy classification tasks such as DVS Gesture and ASL-DVS; however, its performance drops by 3.53 percentage points on the more challenging DVS-Lip classification task, which may be attributed to the fact that linear attention struggles to prevent the decay of long-term memory when processing long input sequences.
+Overall, these results indicate that Event2Vec remains compatible with different attention mechanisms, while FoX is preferable for more challenging long-sequence tasks.